-- (i) Review periodically with personnel the evaluation of their performance, including an assessment of their progress with the firm.
-Considerations should include the following: - (a) Performance. - (b) Future objectives of the firm and the individual. - (c) Assignment preferences. - (d) Career opportunities. - (ii) Evaluate partners periodically by means of counseling, peer evaluation, or self appraisal, as appropriate, regarding whether they continue to have the qualifications to fulfill their responsibilities. - (iii) Review periodically the system of personnel evaluation and counseling to ascertain that- - (a) Procedures for evaluation and documentation are being followed on a timely basis. - (b) Requirements established for advancement are being achieved. - (c) Personnel decisions are consistent with evalua- - (d) Recognition is given to outstanding performance.
+- b.
+Periodically counsel personnel regarding their progress and career opportunities. - (i) Review periodically with personnel the evaluation of their performance, including an assessment of their progress with the firm.
+Considerations should include the following: - (a) Performance. - (b) Future objectives of the firm and the individual. - (c) Assignment preferences. - (d) Career opportunities. - (ii) Evaluate partners periodically by means of counseling, peer evaluation, or self appraisal, as appropriate, regarding whether they continue to have the qualifications to fulfill their responsibilities. - (iii) Review periodically the system of personnel evaluation and counseling to ascertain that- - (a) Procedures for evaluation and documentation are being followed on a timely basis. - (b) Requirements established for advancement are being achieved. - (c) Personnel decisions are consistent with evaluations. - (d) Recognition is given to outstanding performance.